 |Major||Applied Animal Biology|

 Yolanda Masacha's love for biology and animals drew her to the Applied Biology program.
 Her time in LFS has been a "beautiful challenge," giving Yolanda the opportunity to learn about and discover interests she didn't know she had, such as food justice and compassionate conservation, as well as to develop her professional skills.
 Since moving to Vancouver, Yolanda has fallen in love with late sunsets, the many hiking trails, the cherry blossoms, and the cat cafes in the city.
-She cannot wait to share her experience with prospective students interested in applying to LFS in her role as an LFS Student Ambassador, so connect with her and her team.

 What are three adjectives that describe you?